RStudio Team AWS CloudFormation template

 For more information on using RStudio products, see RStudio Tutorials.

-The default RStudio Server Pro and RStudio Connect passwords are the EC2 instance ID.
+The default RStudio Workbench and RStudio Connect passwords are the EC2 instance ID.
 We recommend changing this after the initial deployment of the AWS CloudFormation template to a unique password.

 Follow the documentation for each product: